Opportunity Zones: Moving from Reaction to Action

 After reviewing the Proposed Regulations, we are similarly encouraged that the IRS seems intent on increasing the program’s flexibility for investors and managers.
 Still, the program presents a number of logistical hurdles and inherent investment-related risks that may be easily overlooked as both managers and investors rush to capitalize on the opportunity.

 We began our diligence on the O-Zone concept in April, and took an early view as to the types of opportunities that would fit squarely within the program.
 Most importantly, we hold the view that the program’s tax benefits alone will not lead to successful outcomes for managers or investors.
 Over the past several months, we have therefore begun developing a program with a clear view of what success looks like for our investors.
 Throughout that period, the pillars of our thesis have not changed:

 - Investment Strategy: The largest portion of the tax benefit is contingent on the profitability of the underlying investments.
 A successful program must be grounded in the merits of the real estate and the parties involved.
-Given O-Zones qualify as O-Zones for a reason, we seek to mitigate risk by proactively identifying the small subset of O-Zones that are poised for outperformance over the long run.
+Given O-Zones qualify as O-Zones for a reason, we seek to mitigate risk by proactively identifying the subset of O-Zones where capital investment can drive both neighborhood improvement and for investment outperformance over the long run.

 - Diversification: Most investors will be best served by gaining diversified exposure to O-Zones – across multiple assets and markets.
 We favor a strategy that can efficiently deliver such diversification.

 - Structure: Logistics are not to be taken lightly.
 In order to reliably capture the potential tax benefits, investing through the right structure is critical.

 In short, we agree that the mission-orientation and tax benefits are worthy of the buzz the program has generated.
 But we also believe certain key components of a well-conceived offering have often been overlooked.